 - One from a professor or employer of choice

 - First-time applicant Deadline: Wednesday, March 13, 2019

 How to Request a Letter of Recommendation for Medical School Applications

 To the best of our ability, the Office of Student and Resident Diversity, Post-baccalaureate Program will support your candidacy for medical school, awards, jobs, and other opportunities by providing a letter of recommendation (LOR) for you.
 Please follow the steps below to ensure that we can provide the letter in a timely manner.

-When to Submit a Request for a Medical School LOR:
+When to Submit a Request for a Medical School Letter or Recommendation:

-All requests for an LOR must be received at least six weeks before the application is due but no later than three weeks.
+All requests for a letter or recommendation must be received at least six weeks before the application is due but no later than three weeks.
 For those who do not request a letter at least three weeks before your application is due, a special exception will need to be requested from the Post-bac Director in writing.